About the Data Transparency Program

 DATA Act Information Model Schema (DAIMS)

 Many programs in the federal government have the same types of data about contracts, grants, loans, and so on.
 But they weren't all defining their data elements in the same way.
 That made it hard to share or compare data across agencies and programs.
+In response to this difficulty a core requirement of the Digital Accountability and Transparency Act (DATA Act) was the development of government-wide data standards.
+The standard was first published as the DATA Act Information Model Schema (DAIMS) in April 2016.

 Therefore, we had to develop government-wide standard definitions and requirements for data elements.
 To get to standard definitions for data elements, we: